 - 1. Check for mechanical damage and service as necessary. - 2.
-De-energize the PTO clutch, if so equipped. - 3.
+Push the genset line circuit breaker OFF and disconnect the PTO, if so equipped.
+If the genset now runs, reduce the number of electrical and mechanical (PTO) loads. - 3.
 Check fuel level and refill as necessary.
 (Note: The genset fuel pickups are probably higher than the propulsion engine fuel pickups.) - 4.
 Prime the engine fuel system for at least 30 seconds (p.
 3-3). - 5.
 Check all fuel fittings for fuel and air leaks and tighten as necessary. - 6.
 Replace fuel filters (p.
-4-5). - 7.
+4-6). - 7.
 Remove combustion air or exhaust system blockages.